benders5e/benders5e/firebender.md

 </div>

 ***
-Starting at 9nd level, when you are hit by lightning (natural or created by a bender), you can use your reaction to attempt to redirect it by making a Wisdom saving throw.
+Starting at 9nd level, when you are hit by lightning or electricity (natural or created by a bender), you can use your reaction to attempt to redirect it by making a Wisdom saving throw.
 If you roll a 10 or higher, you successfully redirect the lightning at an unoccupied space within range, taking no damage.
 On a 15 or higher, you can choose to redirect the lightning anywhere within range as if you were generating it yourself.
 If you roll below a 10, you take double the normal damage of the attack.

 ### Fire Augmentation
 Beginning at 10th level, you are able to alter the quality of outside sources of fire.
 On your turn, you can spend a bonus action to cause the effects of the *Control Flames* cantrip (except that you cannot change the color of the flame).